February 11, 2026 | By: Lori Graham |Exemptions, Taxes

-Different exemptions have different tax benefits.
+If you’re on a home with large acreage, you might have a combination of a homestead exemption and an ag exemption on your property.
+These two exemptions have different tax benefits.
 Your homestead exemption only applies to the home and the immediate land around it.
 An agriculture exemption might be more beneficial for the surrounding acreage.
-If you’re on a home with large acreage, you might have a combination of a homestead exemption and an ag exemption on your property.

 If you have any questions about homestead exemptions, just contact your county tax commissioner.